Neal Bishop: Scarborough

 He signed for Scarborough of the Conference National in March 2005 on a contract until the end of the 2004–05 season, following a week-long trial.
 He made 11 appearances and scored one goal for Scarborough during this season, and signed a deal to keep him at the club for the 2005–06 season in May.
 Here, he made a name for himself and was chosen as captain for the 2005–06 season.
 His lip was cut in an alleged clash with Denny Ingram in the tunnel following a match against Halifax Town in November, which Bishop decided not to press charges against.

 York City

-He was signed by Scarborough's Conference National rivals York City for an undisclosed nominal fee on 31 January 2006.
+He was signed by Scarborough's Conference rivals York City for an undisclosed nominal fee on 31 January 2006.
 He finished the season with 14 appearances and one goal for York and signed a new contract with the club in July.
 He scored the winning goal against Oxford United with a 20-yard volley on the final day of the 2006–07 season, meaning York secured a place in the Conference National play-offs.
 He was voted as the York City Clubman of the Year for the season the same day, finishing the season with 49 appearances and scoring three goals.
 Bishop rejected a new deal at York, saying he wanted his salary to fall in line with the club's top earners.